LabZhengLiu/PCDNF/README.md

 the specific point by comprehensively considering the learned point and normal features and geometry priors.
 On the other hand, point features are more suitable for describing geometric details, and normal features are more conducive for representing geometric structures (e.g., sharp edges and corners).
 Combining point and normal features allows us to overcome their weaknesses.
 Thus, we design a feature refinement module to fuse point and normal features for better recovering geometric information.
-Extensive evaluations, comparisons, and ablation studies demonstrate that the proposed method outperforms state-of-the-arts for both point cloud denoising and normal filtering.

 <p align='center'>
 <img src='image/figure1.png'/>